- Appointment times are available Monday – Thursday from 8:00am until 3:00pm.

-The Endodontic Center of Pleasanton is an emergency referral based practice.
+- The Endodontic Center of Pleasanton is an emergency referral based practice.
 We are doing our best to provide expeditious care to patients in pain, so delays in your scheduled appointment may occur.
-Dr. Phan treats patients aged 18 years old and above.
+Dr. Phan treats patients aged 13 years old and above (permanent teeth).
 The practice does not treat under IV Sedation or General Sedation.
-Nitrous oxide and anti-anxiety medications are utilized in this office when needed.
+Nitrous oxide and anti-anxiety medications are utilized in this office when needed at an additional fee.

-We are serious about your safety.
-We will not treat any patient who knowingly takes an anti-anxiety medication without notifying our office beforehand and without an escort.
+- We are serious about your safety.
+We will not treat any patient who knowingly takes an anti-anxiety medication without notifying our office beforehand and without an escort to sign you in and out of our office.
 We follow strict protocol for patients needing anti-anxiety premedication.

-Root canal therapy is 95% successful.
-That means, 1 out of every 20 root canal treatments fail.
-Success, depends on your ability to heal.
-Complications, such as root fractures, infection, bruising, perforations, obstructions, calcified canals, severe curves, instrument fracture, prior root canal treated teeth, and other things occur.
+- Uncomplicated root canal therapy by an Endodontist is roughly 95% successful.
+That means, 1 out of every 20 root canal treatments will fail.
+A positive outcome depends on your ability to heal.
+Complications, such as root fractures, infection, bruising, perforations, obstructions, calcified canals, severe curves, instrument fracture, prior root canal treated teeth, trauma, resorption, complex restorations, complex anatomy, and other things may hinder the success rate.
 We strive to provide the best care to save your teeth, however, complications in outcome may arise under the most ideal treatment settings.
 Treated teeth may need an additional surgery, revision or extraction.
 Surgery and retreatment/revision do have a lower success rate than the initial root canal therapy.

 - During root canal therapy, existing dental work may be destroyed.
 Fillings are routinely removed.
 The original dental work may need to be redone by your family dentist.
 Most teeth which have root canal therapy will require a new crown placed by your family dentist.